icemtel/carpet/README.md

 Package to solve ODEs for cilia carpets - hence the name `carpet`.
 Can be applied to lattices and networks of phase oscillators.

+# Solve dynamics of N>>1 coupled oscillators

+Package to solve ODEs for cilia carpets - hence the name `carpet`.
+Can be applied to lattices and networks of phase oscillators.

 ## Installation
 Run in terminal `python setup.py develop`.
 - After that package is ready to be imported.